-While a number of charitable organisations are able to provide discreet funding for creators, such as our own Authors' Foundation and other grants.
-However, these is a great need for the ongoing support of funding via national and international sources.
+While a number of charitable organisations are able to provide discreet funding for creators, such as our own Authors' Foundation, there is a great need for ongoing support via national and international bodies.

 Arts Council & Creative Scotland

 Authors benefit both directly and indirectly from EU research funding.
-The UK is the second largest recipient of EU funding for science and research and therefore a loss of this funding is a major challenge for scholarly research and the UK’s place within it, and would also have a knock-on effect on the £1.1bn journal market.
-The Government should commit to securing access to EU research and cultural funding programmes, or develop new strategies for domestic investment to cover any loss of funding.
+The UK is the second largest recipient of EU funding for science and research, and it is vital that our excellent reputation for research is not damaged by Brexit.
+Losing this funding would also have a knock-on effect on the £1.1bn journal market.
+The Government should commit to securing continued access to EU research funding schemes, or putting in place a domestic replacement.